 If you are importing cranes, you will need to contact the Manufacturer in the country which the cranes are being constructed, and obtain VINs issued within the country of manufacture, and provide these VINs on your import application.

->

-> If you are intending on importing cranes, visit the Australian Government website, the Department of Infrastructure and Regional Development.
+If you are intending on importing cranes, visit the Australian Government website, the Department of Infrastructure, Transport, Regional Development and Communications.

->

-> Australian Company Number (ACN)
+Australian Company Number (ACN)

 Under the Corporations Act 2001, every company in Australia has been issued with a unique, nine-digit number, an Australian Company Number (ACN), which must be shown on a range of documents.